-Freehold land is not depreciated.
+Freehold land has an unlimited useful life and therefore is not depreciated.

 Depreciation is calculated to write off depreciable amount of the shop lot unit on a straight-line basis over its estimated useful life at an annual rate of 2%.
 Depreciable amount is determined after deducting the residual value from the cost of the shop lot unit.